 Re:new Artisans are refugee women who have survived war, persecution, or political conflict and have resettled in the United States.
-Re:new currently offers free training to twelve refugee women and provides flexible employment to eight refugee women from different countries.
+Re:new provides free training and flexible employment to refugee women from different countries.
 Since our founding in 2009, Re:new has served over 140 refugee women from all over the world.

 Fatma has been at Re:new since 2009 when she enrolled in Re:new's first sewing class.
 She is known for her quality sewing skills, gentle character and caring nature.
 In addition to developing new handbag concepts for the store, Fatma is the studio manager and a mentor to the team of Artisans.

 The mid-1990s were rife with political instability in Gyulnara’s home country of Uzbekistan.
 As a minority within the region, Gyulnara's family faced persecution for both their Turkish ethnicity and Muslim religion.
 They fled Uzbekistan in search of a safe life in Russia but faced harassment and persecution upon their arrival.
 Everything about life in Russia was difficult and uncertain.
 But, Gyulnara is resourceful and a fighter.
 Through persistence and ingenuity, Gyulnara became a midwife serving in the anesthesiology department in a hospital.

 She eventually made her way to the United States with her family and became part of the Re:new family in 2012.
 Her strong will and determination have helped her adapt to challenges in America.
 Gyulnara uses her training as a midwife and nurse to care for others.